 700-10.4 Flood Area Maps and Studies.
-For the purposes of defining and determining "Area of Special Flood Hazard," "Areas of Future-conditions Flood Hazard," "Areas of Shallow Flooding," "Base Flood Elevations," "Floodplains," "Floodways," "Future-conditions Flood Elevations," "Future-conditions Floodplains," potential flood hazard or risk categories as shown on FIRM maps, and other terms used in Chapter 700, the following documents and sources may be used for such purposes and are adopted by reference thereto:
+For the purposes of defining and determining "Area of Special Flood Hazard," "Areas of Future-conditions Flood Hazard," "Areas of Shallow Flooding," "Base Flood Elevations," "Floodplains," "Floodways," "Future-conditions Flood Elevations," "Future-conditions Flood Elevations," "Future-conditions Flood Elevations," "Future-conditions Flood Plains," "Floodways," "Future-conditions Flood Elevations," "Future-conditions Flood Elevations," and other terms used in Chapter 700, the following documents and sources may be used for such purposes and are adopted by reference thereto:

-- A. The Flood Insurance Study (FIS) dated September 26, 2006, or most current study, with accompanying maps and other supporting data and any revision thereto. - B. Other studies which may be relied upon for establishment of the base flood elevation (BFE) or delineation of the base or one percent (100-year) floodplain and flood-proned areas, including: - Any flood or flood related study conducted by the United States Army Corps of Engineers, the United States Geological Survey or any other local, State, or Federal Agency applicable to Gwinnett County. - 2.
-Any base flood study conducted by a licensed professional engineer in the State of Georgia which has been prepared utilizing FEMA approved methodology and approved by the Department of Planning and Development. - C. Other studies which may be relied upon for establishment of the future conditions flood elevation or delineation of the future conditions floodplain and flood-proned areas, including: - Any flood or flood related study conducted by the United States Army Corps of Engineers, the United States Geological Survey or any other local, state, or federal agency applicable to Gwinnett County. - 2.
+- A. The Flood Insurance Study (FIS) dated September 26, 2006, or most current study, with accompanying maps and other supporting data and any revision thereto. - B. Other studies which may be relied upon for establishment of the base flood elevation (BFE) or delineation of the base or one percent (100-year) floodplain and flood-proned areas, including: - 1.
+Any flood or flood related study conducted by the United States Army Corps of Engineers, the United States Geological Survey or any other local, State, or Federal Agency applicable to Gwinnett County. - 2.
+Any base flood study conducted by a licensed professional engineer in the State of Georgia which has been prepared utilizing FEMA approved methodology and approved by the Department of Planning and Development. - C. Other studies which may be relied upon for establishment of the future conditions flood elevation or delineation of the future conditions floodplain and flood-proned areas, including: - 1.
+Any flood or flood related study conducted by the United States Army Corps of Engineers, the United States Geological Survey or any other local, state, or federal agency applicable to Gwinnett County. - 2.
 Any future-conditions flood study conducted by a licensed professional engineer in the State of Georgia which has been prepared utilizing FEMA approved methodology and approved by the Department of Planning and Development. - D. The repository for public inspection of the FIS, accompanying maps and other supporting data is located at the following location: